 The judging panel is independent of the selection committee, making their voting entirely independent of one another and deciding for the nominees and eventually the award winners of the bimonthly round.

 We don't screen the films online!
 The members of the jury watch the films online privately.

-The bimonthly winners are automatically qualified to compete at the annual festival and be screened live during the annual event along with other selected nominated projects.
-Films having won the Short Encounters Award will also be considered for screening.
+The Annual Official Selections are automatically qualified to compete at the annual festival and be screened live during the annual event along with all selected projects.

 • at least one still photo from the film (in .jpg or .tif format at 300 dpi)